Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: Related Work

 \section{Related Work}

-Much of the prior body of crytographic hardware and systems research has focused on Fully Homomorphic Encryption and Multi-Party Computation \cite{bts, ark, sharp, f1, clake, rpu, haac, karthik, ciflow}.
-ZKP hardware research is relatively newer, and has focused primarily on accelerating NTTs and MSMs~\cite{priorMSM, distMSM, cuZK, gypso, reZK, myotosis, MSMAC, intel_zkp, elastic_msm, tches_ntt_msm, sam, legozk, unizk, graz}.
-A few recent works have accelerated SumChecks on GPU \cite{batchzk} and ASIC \cite{nocap} as well as hashing alternatives to SHA-based hash functions \cite{gottahashemall, amaze, unizk}.
-Some systems accelerate end-to-end Groth16 proofs (using NTTs and MSMs) on GPU~\cite{gzkp} and ASICs \cite{szkp, pipezk}.
-SZKP is presently the only ASIC that accelerates Groth16 proofs entirely on-chip.
-NoCap \cite{nocap} is an ASIC that accelerates the Spartan protocol, using Orion as the polynomial commitment scheme.
-NoCap focuses on SumCheck and NTTs used in Spartan.
-We compare zkSpeed with two ASICs that accelerate full proofs end-to-end.
+Much of the prior body of cryptographic hardware and systems research has focused on Fully Homomorphic Encryption and Multi-Party Computation \cite{bts, ark, sharp, f1, clake, rpu, haac, karthik, ciflow, orion_fhe, jha2024deepreshape}.
+ZKP hardware research is relatively newer, and has focused primarily on accelerating NTTs and MSMs~\cite{priorMSM, distMSM, cuZK, gypso, reZK, myotosis, MSMAC, intel_zkp, elastic_msm, tches_ntt_msm, sam, legozk, unizk, graz, zhang2025code}.
+A few works have accelerated SumChecks on GPU \cite{batchzk} and ASIC \cite{nocap} as well as hashing alternatives to SHA-based hash functions \cite{gottahashemall, amaze, unizk}.
+Some systems accelerate end-to-end Groth16 proofs (using NTTs and MSMs) on GPU~\cite{gzkp} and ASICs \cite{szkp, pipezk}, while others accelerate Spartan proofs with Orion commitments (using NTTs and SumChecks) \cite{nocap}.
+We compare zkSpeed with two ASICs, SZKP and NoCap, that accelerate full proofs end-to-end.

 \textbf{SZKP} is the state-of-the-art for accelerating Groth16 proofs, focusing on scalable MSM designs and (quasi)-deterministic scheduling for Pippenger's algorithm.
-It accelerates all MSMs, including Sparse G2 MSMs, achieving geomean speedups of 493$\times$ over a CPU.
+It accelerates all MSMs, including Sparse G2 MSMs (not present in HyperPlonk), achieving geomean speedups of 493$\times$ over a CPU.
 SZKP improves on PipeZK~\cite{pipezk}, the first hardware accelerator for Groth16 proofs.
 While Groth16 and HyperPlonk have similar application spaces, as mentioned in Section \ref{sec:intro}, the key advantage of using HyperPlonk is the universal setup, which means that the protocol parameters are application-agnostic.
 For Groth16, \textit{every new application} that wants to use a ZKP needs its own trusted setup ceremony \cite{ceremony}, which is impractical as the application space grows.
 Given this context and the recent shift away from Groth16 \cite{trusted_set_up}, the slightly larger proof sizes are considered a reasonable tradeoff.

 \textbf{NoCap} is a vector-based processor for accelerating Spartan+Orion proofs, but its application space differs from zkSpeed's.
 NoCap thrives in applications where proof size is not critical, or there are few verifiers.
 It achieves $41\times$ geomean speedups over PipeZK.
 In contrast, zkSpeed is ideal for many verifiers and in consensus-based systems; this is where ZKPs are experiencing growing interest.